Jim-Hodapp-Coaching/refactor-platform-rs/docs/runbooks/Container-README.md

-# **Rust Web Application with PostgreSQL in Docker**
+Here’s the updated README to reflect the recent changes, including the flexibility to run PostgreSQL either locally or remotely, the use of `.env` files for environment-specific configuration, and troubleshooting steps for common issues.

+---

+# **Refactor Coaching & Mentoring Platform with Docker & Docker Compose**

-This repository contains a simple setup for deploying a Rust web application connected to a PostgreSQL database using Docker and Docker Compose.
-It allows for easy development and deployment of Rust services, database management utilities, and database migrations.
+This project is a Rust-based backend/web API that connects to a PostgreSQL database.
+It uses Docker and Docker Compose for easy local development and deployment, and includes utilities for database management, migrations, and more.
+You can choose to run PostgreSQL either locally (via Docker) or remotely by configuring the environment variables.

 ## **Prerequisites**